urumo/k3sd/readme.md

 # K3SD - K3s Cluster Deployment Tool

 K3SD is a command-line tool for creating, managing, and uninstalling K3s Kubernetes clusters across multiple machines.
-It automates the deployment of K3s clusters with optional components like cert-manager, Traefik, Prometheus, and Linkerd.
+It automates the deployment of K3s clusters with optional components like cert-manager, Traefik, Prometheus, Gitea, and Linkerd.

 ## Features